Let’s talk about setting ground rules for “yes day” and our Yes Day 2019.

 In 2020 we ALL felt so many disappointments and let downs and it gave us ALL a new appreciation for the YES DAY experience.
 2020 had a lot of tough moments but a lot of great lessons too and one of the big lessons was that we have ALL learned to be grateful and appreciative of the ability TO do things more.
 The kids had better attitudes and SO DID MAMA.
 We truly soaked up the day together and all went to bed with happy, full hearts.

-My own personal growth in 2020 helped me to embrace the moments better and I’m excited to see what Yes Day 2021 will bring!
+My own personal growth in 2020 helped me to embrace the moments better and I’m happy to report that our Yes Day 2021 went great as well!
+I’m excited to see what Yes Day 2022 will bring!

 Have you done a “Yes Day” before with your kids?
 What were your “Yes Day” rules?